seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 21. **Every coin refused on both sides is in `ИЗБЕГАТЬ`** with the right class — bare name for an entry refusal, `XXX до ДД.ММ` for a dated one (§2).
-22. **Every catalyst whose primary was not re-read this run carries `НЕ ПРОВЕРЕНО`** (§6), and no such item raised a confidence or created a level.
+22. **Every catalyst whose primary was not re-read this run carries `НЕ ПРОВЕРЕНО`** (§6), decided by the source class that answered and recorded per item in the log.
+23. **Every published setup carries the positioning read** — funding, open interest and mark are in the payload row beside the price, and §5 step 6 has required them since revision `2026-09-01-a`.
+Four consecutive runs printed funding or nothing and none read the two columns beside it: a clause with no checklist item is a clause that never runs.
+24. **Every dated item in `items` appears in the answer**, in full or in the collapsed line (§2).
+A tracked event the Boss cannot see is one the next run will call unchanged.

-**Items 12–22 exist because the rules they check already existed and nothing checked them.** Each was violated by a run that had read this file correctly: `ИЗБЕГАТЬ` carried a name with no entry and later dropped one without a word, `ИТОГ` printed three fields where the skeleton has four, a `СЕЙЧАС` row was published at a price a cent above its own zone, two mandatory searches vanished without a word, and the named institutional host was never opened. **Items 19–22 name four failures of the run of 01.09**: a correct `СЕЙЧАС` was demoted by the clock, two argued outside-list candidates were dropped for want of a price the payload was already carrying, a coin refused on both sides never reached `ИЗБЕГАТЬ`, and three catalysts printed a verified status on an unread source.
+**Items 12–24 exist because the rules they check already existed and nothing checked them.** Each was violated by a run that had read this file correctly: `ИЗБЕГАТЬ` carried a name with no entry and later dropped one without a word, `ИТОГ` printed three fields where the skeleton has four, a `СЕЙЧАС` row was published at a price a cent above its own zone, two mandatory searches vanished without a word, and the named institutional host was never opened. **Items 19–24 name six failures of the two runs of 01.09**: a correct `СЕЙЧАС` was demoted by the clock, two argued outside-list candidates were dropped for want of a price the payload was already carrying, a coin refused on both sides never reached `ИЗБЕГАТЬ`, and three catalysts printed a verified status on an unread source.
 A rule